GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV

 GW190521 is, however, different from previously observed signals.
 While consistent with a BBH merger, its pre-merger signal, and therefore a putative inspiral phase, is barely observable in the detectors sensitive band, motivating the exploration of alternative scenarios that do not involve an inspiral stage.
-One such possibility is an extremely eccentric BH encounter, namely a head-on collision (HOC), which we have recently investigated \cite{HeadOnArxiv}.
-Within such geometry, however, the high spin of the GW190521 remnant, $a\sim 0.7$, is difficult to reach for HOCs with small mass ratios ($1 < q\equiv m_1/m_2 < 4$) due to the lack of orbital angular momentum and the Kerr limit on the BH spin ($a\leq 1$), imposed by the cosmic censorship conjecture.
+One such possibility is a head-on collision (HOC), which we have recently investigated \cite{HeadOnArxiv}.
+Within such geometry, however, the high spin of the GW190521 remnant, $a\sim 0.7$, is difficult to reach with mass ratios ($1 < q\equiv m_1/m_2 < 4$) due to the lack of orbital angular momentum and the Kerr limit on the BH spin ($a\leq 1$), imposed by the cosmic censorship conjecture.
 There exist, however, exotic compact objects (ECOs) not subject to this limit that may mimic BBH signals, leading to a degeneracy in the emitted signals \cite{PaniCardoso}.